MDSplus/Documentation/docs/reference/tdi-reference/trees.md

 ## Referencing Nodes in TDI

 While a shot is open, an expression may simply use a Node's name or [path](#node-paths) to reference it.
 However, these paths may not contain wildcards as they are meant to reference a single node.
+Additionally, `-` and `^` cannot be used to reference parent nodes.
+(TODO: Stephen to verify)

 Only nodes in the top-most shot of the [stack](#shot-stack) can be referenced in this way.

 When possible, a node referenced in this way will compile to a [`NID`](#node-id-nid), which allows for storing references to other nodes in the tree.

-Warning: Storing a reference to a tag will compile to a NID, and won't update if you update the tag
+Warning: Storing a reference to a tag will compile to a NID, and won't update if you update the tag.
-> TODO: Reword/improve
+> TODO: Reword/improve. these are all true sentences, just need to be repackaged into something more coherent

 Warning: Passing nodes as parameters to functions will fail if the node does not contain data, even if the function was not intending to use the data of the node.
 It is recommended to always pass them as [Text](#) instead to avoid this issue.
 See the example below.